How can I learn copywriting?

 What is copywriting

-Taglines, Brochures, Commercials, Print ads, billboards and direct mail were the traditional forms of copywriting.
-With the technology boom, it took various other forms such as social ads, webpages and emails.
+Taglines, Brochures, Commercials, Print ads, billboards, and direct mail were the traditional forms of copywriting.
+With the technology boom, it took various other forms, such as social ads, web pages, and emails.
+I’ve covered the different types of copywriting in my post about brand copywriting.

 What copywriting is not